 Last and most importantly, the VCCYF team, is deeply committed to providing the absolute best and up to date health care we are able to.
 The Vermont Family Based Approach (VFBA) was designed, developed, tested and implemented at the VCCYF and is the fundamental manner in which we offer our health promotion, illness prevention, and family based intelligent intervention program for all of the emotional-behavioral challenges a child and his, her, or their family members face.

 We see over 8000 patient visits a year and continue to partner with our colleagues in the State of Vermont, VCHIP and our pediatric community to aspire to provide the best we can to Vermont’s most vulnerable children and families.

 History of Vermont Center for Children, Youth, and Families

 The VCCYF was developed in 1999 and James Hudziak, M.D. became Director of the Division of Child and Adolescent Psychiatry.
 The Division is active in research activities funded through the NIH, State of Vermont funding, and national and international collaborations in research.
 In 2007, with the consolidation of the Research Center for Children, Youth, and Families, and the endowment of Dr. Hudziak as the first Achenbach Endowed Chair in Developmental Psychopathology, Dr. Hudziak became the Director of the Vermont Center for Children, Youth and Families.
-In 2009, he became a Special Professor at Erasmus University, Sophia Children's Hospital, Rotterdam, and The Netherlands.
-These two appointments have formalized collaborations between the VCCYF and the leading Dutch research institutions.
-In addition, Hudziak holds adjunct professorship at Washington University in St. Louis Missouri and the Geisel School of Medicine (Dartmouth) in Hanover NH.
+In December 2021, Dr. Hudziak retired from the University of Vermont.